RViMLab/MICCAI2021_Cataract_semantic_segmentation/README.md

 ## Train
 To train a model we specify most settings using json configuration files found in ```configs```.

-For for training with repeat factor sampling and Lovasz on task 2:
+For training with repeat factor sampling and Lovasz on task 2:
 - For OCRNet :
     ```bash
-    python main.py -c configs/OCRNet_t2.json -d 0 --data_path "path_to_data/segmentation"
+    python main.py -c configs/OCRNet_rf_lvsz.json --task 2 -d 0 --data_path "path_to_data/segmentation"
     ```
 - For DeepLabv3Plus training with repeat factor sampling and Lovasz on task 2:
     ```bash
-    python main.py -c configs/DeepLabv3Plus_t2.json -d 0 --data_path "path_to_data/segmentation"
+    python main.py -c configs/DeepLabv3Plus_rf_lvsz.json --task 2 -d 0 --data_path "path_to_data/segmentation"
     ```
-For running on tasks 1 or 3 use the corresponding configurations files that contain 't1' and 't3' in the filenames.
+For running on tasks 1 or 3 specify --task and ```--task 1``` or ```--task 3``` respectively in the filenames.

+For setting training batch size to N add command line argument  ```--batch_size N```

+For modifying other settings such as epochs, augmentation, learning rate etc please modify configuration file.

 ## Applying blacklisting and/or using relabelled data
 We identified significantly mislabelled images in the dataset which we exclude.
 We refer to this as  <em> blacklisting </em>.
 For a small part of those images we also provide corrected labels.